 *The guide's fee for a Day Trip is £18 for adults.
 Or £16 for Super Adults (over 65s) and students.
 Or £14 for people with the London Walks Discount Card.
 Kids under 15 accompanied by their parent(s) go free.

 N.B.
-Roll on Summer 2018.
-We'll be going to Richmond & Hampton Court on quite a few Mondays in the high season in our Summer 2018 programme.
+Roll on Summer 2019.
+We plan on going to Richmond & Hampton Court on quite a few Mondays in the high season in our Summer 2019 programme.
 Keep an eye on www.walks.com – as soon as the particulars are hammered out in the new year the schedule will go up here instanta.

 "Best Tourism Experience in England" Gold Medal Winner, Visit England